VivekBM22/BrickBreakerEX/README.md

 ## Setup
 - Be sure to have java, jre in your machine ( preferred to have the latest version ).
-- Download the newest version from releases directory.
+- Download the newest version from releases.
 - Check the README.txt on how to run the jar file.

 ## Approach